-Review Criteria Discussion/Explanation L. Does the project demonstrate exemplary architecture and design through: • use of unique and/or high quality building materials, singly and in combination • state of the art design and materials • introduction of significant, innovative, and noteworthy architectural forms and elements • special or unique features of the site plan design and implementation The proposed project architecture demonstrates excellent design through the following elements: Unique building forms creating an state-of-the-art architectural design High-quality materials including glass and steel for exterior facades Green building design at a minimum of LEED Gold level High-quality site design including decorative paving, patio feature, and upgraded landscaping Extensive building setbacks with substantial landscaping and street trees, Underground parking facilities that minimize the Heat Island effect generated by surface parking.
+Review Criteria Discussion/Explanation L. Does the project demonstrate exemplary architecture and design through: • use of unique and/or high quality building materials, singly and in combination • state of the art design and materials • introduction of significant, innovative, and noteworthy architectural forms and elements • special or unique features of the site plan design and implementation The proposed project architecture demonstrates excellent design through the following elements: Unique building forms creating an state-of-the-art architectural design High-quality materials including glass and steel for exterior facades Green building design at a minimum of LEED Gold level High-quality site design including decorative paving, patio feature, and upgraded landscaping Extensive building setbacks with substantial landscaping and street trees, Low-profile (height of 8 feet 6 inches) parking structure tucked at the back of the site and minimally visible from the street frontage.

-М. Does the project complement the City image and community character currently primarily low profile with a less intensive development density?
+M. Does the project complement the City image and community character currently primarily low profile with a less intensive development density?
 The proposed four-story Class A office building and site design meets SMC requirements and comply with the Industrial Design Guidelines.
 The proposed project is compatible with recently-approved projects within the vicinity with similar FARs.
 N. Does the site plan reduce the bulk and mass of the buildings on the site?
-Are the following techniques and others used in a creative and resourceful way? • Façade and roofline variations • Reduction in the building footprint and significant increase of landscaping required by Zoning Code • Substantially greater setbacks than required by the Zoning Code The proposed architecture reduces the effect of mass and bulk through the following: The high-quality glass exterior materials create a sense of lightness and translucency that reduces the apparent mass and bulk of the structure, Unique building forms including diagonal elements at the east and west sides and terraced roof decks on each building level at the north and south sides create significant façade interest which reduces the bulk and mass of the building, The building footprint is minimized (18% lot coverage where 45% is the maximum) while significant trees and landscaping are used to soften the building's appearance 0.
+Are the following techniques and others used in a creative and resourceful way? • Façade and roofline variations • Reduction in the building footprint and significant increase of landscaping required by Zoning Code • Substantially greater setbacks than required by the Zoning Code The proposed architecture reduces the effect of mass and bulk through the following: The high-quality glass exterior materials create a sense of lightness and translucency that reduces the apparent mass and bulk of the structure, Unique building forms including diagonal elements at the east and west sides and terraced roof decks on each building level at the north and south sides create significant façade interest which reduces the bulk and mass of the building, The building footprint is minimized (40% lot coverage where 45% is the maximum) while significant trees and landscaping are used to soften the building's appearance 0.
 Does the site plan include techniques to reduce non-point source pollution?
-The project has prepared a draft Stormwater Management Plan incorporating Best Management Practices to reduce storm water runoff on the site, in compliance with the current Municipal Regional Permit.
+The project has prepared a draft Stormwater Management Plan (includes treatment of the parking structure) incorporating Best Management Practices to reduce storm water runoff on the site, in compliance with the current Municipal Regional Permit.